Capital City Academy: History

-Notable visits

-Former UK Prime Minister Tony Blair opened the Academy.
+Former UK prime minister Tony Blair opened the Academy.
 Frank McCourt the Pulitzer Prize-winning author of Angela's Ashes visited and signed copies of his books for the Gifted education group of students, reviewing the Carnegie Medal and Kate Greenaway Medal nominations of the year.

-CCA in Media
+In 2004, journalists Polly Toynbee and David Walker went with some of the school's pupils on a visit to the University of Oxford.
+Toynbee and Walker wrote about this in their book Unjust Rewards (2008).
+They describe the difficulties that many pupils of the school would have getting to university because of growing up in poverty.

+HLAW in the media

 The Children

-The Children was a TV Mini Series aired on ITV in September 2008.
+The Children was a TV miniseries aired on ITV in September 2008.
 The main character was a headteacher played by Inspector Morse actor, Kevin Whately.
 The scenes set at his school were filmed in the academy, with actual students, as extras.

 Teachers TV

-The Academy has been filmed for Teachers TV a number of times most notably in its first two years. where it goes into depth about the school on the original site of the Academy, Willesden High School.
+The Academy was filmed for Teachers TV a number of times, most notably in its first two years, where it goes into depth about the school on the original site of the Academy, Willesden High School.

 Sports Hall

 The Academy's main sports hall is home to the PAWS London Capital basketball team, one of the leading clubs based in the capital city.
 Having recently featured in the British Basketball League for three years, the Caps currently compete in Division 1 of the English Basketball League.